geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Prepare_Identity_Synch.md

 19. Now that you have seen Azure AD Connect complete a Full Synchronization, and rather than waiting for it to synchronize future updates, in the next task you will make some updates and manually force a synchronization. <br/>

 	Close the **Synchronization Service Manager**.
+In your browser, close the **Download Center** tab, and then in the **Microsoft 365 admin center** tab, close the **Azure Active Directory preparation** pane.
 Leave the Domain Controller VM open as it will be used in the next exercise.

 # Proceed to Lab 5 - Exercise 2